nicolastrand/100-days-of-code/log.md

 **Today's Progress**: Started back on JavaScript on Codecademy.
 Functions and Scopes.
 Did ok, but had to click solution a few times.
 Will have to go back and revise those modules again so they stick - a lot to take on.
 I also learn better in the mornings which is a challenge, as I can't really take an hour off of work to do it.

 **Thoughts:**: Frustrated again.
 I know it's supposed to get harder but I always find that frustrating.
 Only downside of learning online alone is that there's no 1:1 action with a teacher or mentor.

+### Day 19: June 20

+**Today's Progress**: Started JavaScript from the beginning tonight as I'd forgotten quite a bit of it already.
+Felt like I was cheating as I'd already done these, but I figured the more I go over it, the more I'll remember.

+**Thoughts:**: Feel ok but not very challenged - that's ok, though.
+It's all part of me trying to hammer it home.